johnmerga/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Working with Scripts and ther outputs
+# Working with Scripts and their outputs
 ### Meaning of the above scrips